Tulane Competency Framework (2026)

 Talent Development support

-We’ll host sessions throughout March covering how to integrate competencies into goal setting, feedback conversations, and development planning in Oracle.
-Registration details and specific dates are coming soon and will be posted here.
+We'll host sessions throughout February and March covering how to integrate competencies into goal setting, feedback conversations, and development planning in Oracle.
+Registration details and specific dates for upcoming sessions are available below.

 Contact Talent Development at talentdev@tulane.edu with questions.